surajsinghgahlot/projects/Readme.md

 ### Apps Into:
 1. **AWS Amplify**: <br />
                     a.
 This is everything you need to build full-stack web UI & mobile apps. <br />
                     b.
-We hosted our react UI on here & guess what it comes with inbuild URL, just like AWS cloudfront & S3 have. <br />
+It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps. <br />
-                    c.
-We can use the same URL as a domain or it can help you to map with cloudfront/domain . <br />

 2. **Amazon Cognito**: <br />
                      a.
-The service helps you implement customer identity & access management into your web & mobile applications. <br />
+The service helps you implement customer identity & access management into web & mobile applications. <br />
                      b.
 You can quickly & user authentication & access control to your applications in minutes. <br />
                      c.
 It is fully AWS managed apps so it comes with scalelibilty.